-- Internal support: cradles your feet and support your arches.
-Made up of rubber, shanks and plates this is an integral part of the hiking boot.
-Shans are usually 3 – 5 millimeters (0.1 – 0.2 inches) pieces of rigid material.
+Internal support cradles your feet and supports your arches.
+Made up of rubber, shanks and plates, are an integral part of the hiking boot.
+Shanks are usually 3 – 5 millimeters (0.1 – 0.2 inches) pieces of rigid material.

-- The midsole: a portion of the boot that provides cushion and comfort.
+The midsole is a portion of the boot that provides cushion and comfort.
 Being in contact with your foot means that it needs to be comfortable while offering support.
 Materials used to make this part of the boot include EVA and Polyurethane.

 Ethylene Vinyl Acetate, or EVA, is the cheaper version providing firmer support – depending on the density.
-Polyurethane, or PU lasts longer and is used in higher quality boots.
+Polyurethane, or PU, lasts longer and is used in high-quality boots.
 This is the material you should look for when buying your hiking boots.

 There are many things you should think about when considering what size to get.
 For example, you should know your size, and if you don’t, you should get your feet sized.
 Take note of how your foot fits in them and bring your orthotics if you use them.
 Whenever possible, try using a ramp to experience what it will be like walking downhill.

 Do your feet slide forward?
 Is the ankle support firm enough?
 These are all important considerations.
 You should keep in mind that if you are hiking in a colder climate you will be layering with thicker socks, so either bring them or think about getting a half size bigger.

 Different brands, size differently, and companies will often tell you if the boot fits large, or small.
 Also, almost all boots require you to break them in.
 It is recommended to wear your newly purchased shoe around the house for a bit before you embark on your hike.
 This will reduce pressure points and let you get a feel for them.

 Price to Quality Ratio